scenarioo/scenarioo/docs/setup/full-text-search.md

 ## Configure Elasticsearch

 By default `config.xml` does not contain an Elasticsearch endpoint configuration.
-Whenever the `config.xml` file does not contain such a configuration, Scenarioo uses `localhost:9300` to look for Elasticsearch.
+That's why the full text search feature is switched off.

-If you want to set a different host and / or port for Elasticsearch, add the `elasticSearchEndpoint` tag to the configuration XML file.
+In order to enable the full text search feature, add the `elasticSearchEndpoint` tag to the config.xml file and set the value to the host and port of your Elasticsearch instance.

-Here's an example:
+Here's an example using the default port of Elasticsearch:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <configuration>
-    <elasticSearchEndpoint>elasticsearch.internal.mycompany.com:7000</elasticSearchEndpoint>
+    <elasticSearchEndpoint>localhost:9300</elasticSearchEndpoint>
     <!-- omitted other config tags -->
 </configuration>
 ```